I am relatively new to the podcasting phenomenon, but I have fully embraced this great method of law firm marketing.

 Let me tell you about my own meager effort.
 My eventual plan is to create a podcast for Your Own Law Firm as well some of my other practice areas, but I wanted to gain a little experience first.
 I decided to devote my first podcast to California SLAPP Law specifically because I anticipated few if any would listen to a podcast on that narrow legal topic.
 If the podcast stunk, at least no one would hear it.
 I would still get any SEO benefits, and I would be able to add “host of the California SLAPP Law Podcast” to my resume.
 I always intended to make the show as good as possible, but it was going to be my test project.

 I created three episodes, put them up on iTunes and Stitcher, and much to my utter surprise the show was downloaded hundreds of times.
-I only just published episode 10, and I already have three new cases that directly resulted from the podcast.
+By the time I hit episode 10, I already had three new cases that directly resulted from the podcast.
 Go here for a detailed explanation of how the podcast has generated work for my firm.
 From my experience, podcasting is a great form of content marketing, and I think every attorney should include at least one podcast in their marketing mix.

 How to create a podcast.